Key Performance Indicators for PAYGo PERFORM: How Far We Have Come

 The PAYGo PERFORM initiative comprises investors, PAYGo executives, and experts in energy and financial inclusion sectors, working together to develop a reporting framework and set of key performance indicators for the PAYGo solar industry.
-Co-hosted by FinDev Gateway and PAYGo PERFORM, this webinar will share progress-to-date made by the three PAYGo PERFORM working groups:
+Co-hosted by FinDev Gateway and PAYGo PERFORM, this webinar shares progress-to-date made by the three PAYGo PERFORM working groups:

 The webinar is designed to tackle outstanding challenges for getting to a 2.0 version of PAYGo PERFORM‘s KPI framework.
 It aims to identify clear action items and upcoming events that will support this industry-wide effort.